This selection of non-listed buildings in Audenshaw represents a larger number of noteworthy buildings.

 Cemetery Lodge

-The architects for the Cemetery Chapel (no longer extant) were T George & Son of Stamford Street, Ashton-under-Lyne, the partners being Thomas and William Henry George.
+The architects for the Cemetery Chapel (no longer extant) were T George & Son of Stamford St, Ashton-under-Lyne, the partners being Thomas and William Henry George.
 The chapel and lodge were both of stone construction and they were in close proximity.
 Because of this it is possible that these architects designed the lodge as well as the chapel.

 Guide Bridge Railway Station

-Old Pack Horse
+Old Pack Horse Inn

 Sun Inn